pipelight/boulette/README.md

 Protect you from yourself.
 Hop on the boulette train!

-**Boulette prevents you from accidentally shutting down remote hosts!** by raising a warning prompt on dangerous commands.
+**Boulette prevents you from accidentally shutting down remote hosts** by raising a warning prompt on dangerous commands.
-It can also enforce a challenge resolution to decide whether to resume(or abort) the command.
+The prompt simply asks for user confirmation, and can also enforce a challenge resolution to decide whether to resume(or abort) the command.

 ## Usage